Skip to Main Content

 • Stamp and envelope glue

-While at school, kids and staff should take appropriate precautions such as reading labels carefully, washing hands properly, avoiding cross contamination in the cafeteria or during food preparation, and washing desks and tables with appropriate chemicals and materials.
+While at school, kids and staff should take appropriate precautions, such as reading labels carefully, washing hands properly, avoiding cross-contamination in the cafeteria or during food preparation, and washing desks and tables with appropriate substances.

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.